 Spacetime

 Nature doesn’t stand still.
-Spacetime is Lemu’s 4D schema that organises environmental observations, models, and indicators so they stay consistent, comparable, and decision-ready—no matter the source.
+Spacetime is Lemu’s nature data protocol that organises environmental observations, models, and indicators so they stay consistent, comparable, and decision-ready—no matter the source or scale.

-Spacetime defines how nature data is represented, related, and versioned over space and time.
+Spacetime defines how complex, linked, interdependent nature data is represented, related, and versioned over space and time.
 It lets organisations combine field data, remote sensing, models, and records into one coherent fabric—ready for analysis, governance, and sharing.

 - 4D by design: every record is anchored in location (x, y, z) and timestamp/period (t).